English

 Tree structure

-Content Nodes form a tree through parent_id.
-Every node has a unique path, just like in a file system:
+Content Nodes form a tree identified by path.
+Every node has a unique path within its project, just like in a file system:

 /